Hi, I'm Sam, I love movies. My main interest is science fiction and zombie movies. Pessimistic and survival films I also enjoy a lot.

 So, obviously, in a Romero's ranking, there is no other place for Dawn of the Dead but the very top.

 With Dawn of the Dead, Romero showed perhaps like no other director before and after him (and there are a lot) that the zombie genre was more about us than about undead creatures.
 He had already given glimpses of it with Night of the Living Dead, but it was in this film that Romero put the pedal to the metal.

 Those survivors recreating their everyday life while sheltered in that symbol of savage neoliberalism such as the mall remains a profoundly iconic and relevant allegory of our times.

 Romero was also at the top of his visual game.
 Influenced by the era of the Italian Giallo, Romero planned each shot meticulously.
 Goblin, the emblematic band of Dario Argento contributed even more to the glorious aesthetics with a memorable soundtrack.

 And besides all that wonderful deep weight in the script, Dawn of the Dead doesn't stop being funny and bloody.
 This tale is full of iconic zombies (Hare Krishna zombie!)and a lot of fake blood.

 Night of the Living Dead would have practically invented the modern zombie, but it was Dawn of the Dead that made the genre have a guaranteed future for decades to come.

 We hope you enjoyed our George A. Romero zombie movies ranking.
-If you aren't satisfied yet you can also have a look at our best zombie movies of all time list.
+Also, don't forget to have a look at our ultimate zombie movies list here.

 © 2019 Sam Shepards